dangrie158/email-categorization-thesis/source/10_chapter_2.md

 #### Subsampling

-In a large corpus, there will be some phrases (word co-occurrences) that occur much more frequent compared to others.
+In a large corpus, there will be some phrases (word co-occurrences) that occur much more frequent compared to others (see [Figure @fig:wordfrequencies]).
 As the word vectors for the words in the phrase will change less with every training step as they "settle" towards their optimal position, the model profits less and less from performing a training step on those phrases.
 Also, in an unprocessed corpus, there will be words with a much higher frequency compared to others.
 These words may be stop words (e.g. 'the', 'and', 'or') with no significant importance to the meaning of the phrase.

 Therefore, @mikolov2013distributed suggest a subsampling of the words in the corpus based on their term frequency.
 They provide the formula